Jungle Jim (TV series)

 Jungle Jim is a 1955–56 American TV series based on the Jungle Jim newspaper comic strip.
-It stars Johnny Weissmuller, who had previously played the character in a series of sixteen theatrically released Jungle Jim feature films, which were produced soon after he retired from the Tarzan film series in 1948 for which he is best remembered.
+It stars Johnny Weissmuller, who had previously played the character in a series of thirteen theatrically released Jungle Jim feature films, which were produced soon after he retired from the Tarzan film series in 1948 for which he is best remembered.

-The Jungle Jim TV show premiered on Sept.
-26, 1955 and ended its 26 episode run on March 19, 1956.
+The Jungle Jim TV show premiered on September 26, 1955, and ended its 26-episode run on March 19, 1956.
 It ran for 26 episodes and was produced by Screen Gems who sold it into syndication.